 The wind profiling data from the Lidar are presented in the following plots showing the time series of 10 min. mean wind for each individual level.
-Plots of the derived parameters Inflow Angle and Turbulence Intensity are also presented.
+Plots of the derived parameters Inflow Angle and Turbulence Intensity3 are also presented.

 The Inflow Angle (IA) is the angle of the 3-dimensional wind vector based on the ten minute averaged values of the horizontal and vertical wind velocity components.
 IA can be positive or negative; a positive IA means that the wind vector has an upward directed vertical component.
-The Turbulence Intensity (TI) is defined as TI = $\sigma$ / $\bar{u}$ where $\sigma$ is the standard deviation and $\bar{u}$ is the mean of the wind speed for a 10-min period.
+The Turbulence Intensity (TI) is defined as TI = σ / \bar{u} where σ is the standard deviation and \bar{u} is the mean of the wind speed for a 10-min period.
 Note that this definition frequently gives relatively high values in situations with low but variable wind speed.

-The highest observed horizontal mean wind speed during this month varies from 6.2 m/s at 30 m to 7.2 m/s at 200 m above the surface.
-The maximum winds were measured on 16th Sept 2016 at late evening.
-The wind speed then varied between 19.6 m/s (at 40 m) to 22.4 m/s (at 200 m).
-The wind direction was in the NW sector (~330°) in that period.
+The highest observed horizontal mean wind speed during this month varies from 8.7 m/s at 30 m to 9.3 m/s at 200 m above the surface.
+The maximum winds were measured on 29th Sept 2016.
+The wind speed then varied between 18.9 m/s (at 40 m) to 20.9 m/s (at 200 m).
+The wind direction was in the WSW sector (~250°) in that period.

-&lt;sup>3 Turbulence Intensity is transmitted using the Iridium Dial-up data transfer mode, separately from the horizontal wind speed, direction and inflow angle which are transmitted as short burst data messages.
+3 Turbulence Intensity is transmitted using the Iridium Dial-up data transfer mode, separately from the horizontal wind speed, direction and inflow angle which are transmitted as short burst data messages.
 There are a few gaps in the TI data at times when the dial-up transfer failed, while the wind speed, direction and IA were received normally.